bernhardAxonIvy/doc/source/designer-guide/data-modeling/business-data/usage.rst

    {
    ...

-Get (load or create), modify and save a dossier value in the context of the current business case:
+Get (load or create), modify, and save a business data value in the context of the current business case:

 ::